shauno/sesh/readme.md

 The `node` container will run an `npm run watch` on the project and rebuild the JS and CSS when changes are detected.

-**@TODO:** Still need to create a proper deployment pipelineso the all the dependencies are built for production instead of dev
+**@TODO:** Still need to create a proper deployment pipeline so the all the dependencies are built for production instead of dev.
+For now you can run: \
+- `docker-compose exec node npm run prod`

 ### Setup Environment Variables